benofben/arbit/downloader/README.md

 ## Setup

-In an effort to make BigQuery more difficult to use than it was previously, BigQuery now requires a byzantine setup to run properly.
+Due to an effort from Google to make BigQuery more difficult to use than it was previously (read as "enterprise-y"), it now requires a byzantine setup to run properly.
 You'll need to create a service account and do some weirdness with keys.

 In a cloud shell run this: